Jack Hodgins (Bones): Colleagues

 Hodgins' argumentative nature sometimes annoys his co-workers but he is on friendly terms with most of the team, including the interns.
 He was close to Zack Addy (who lived with Hodgins, renting the apartment above his garage) and would advise him on how to behave in a social setting, sometimes with humorously awkward results.
 Zack's social awkwardness and inability to understand Hodgins' sarcasm or pop culture references was sometimes a source of frustration, with Hodgins once calling the former a "dull Vulcan".

-Of the interns, Hodgins is particularly close to Wendell Bray, Finn Abernathy and Arastoo Vaziri.
+Of the interns, Hodgins is particularly close to Wendell Bray, Finn Abernathy and Arastoo Vaziri (Pej Vahdat).
 He initially had an awkward relationship with Wendell as the latter once dated Angela for a period of time and Angela had painted Wendell nude once.
 They later resolve the issue over time.

 Hodgins and Arastoo frequently chat about sports, especially basketball and baseball, while examining remains in the lab.
 When Arastoo admitted to faking his accent as a cover for his religiousness, Hodgins was one of the first to accept him without reservations after Arastoo explained how he reconciles his religion (Islam) with science.

-When Booth was appointed the FBI liaison to the Jeffersonian, Hodgins, who is anti-bureaucracy, was particularly hostile to him, especially for the early part of Season 1.
-Booth's military background, position as an FBI agent and patriotism further added to the tension.
-In "Two Bodies in the Lab" Booth went against protocol and allowed Hodgins to go with him to rescue Dr. Brennan - albeit because Hodgins was the only person available to drive him to help Brennan - and their animosity subsides from then on.
+When Booth is appointed the FBI liaison to the Jeffersonian, Hodgins, who is anti-bureaucracy, was particularly hostile to him, especially for the early part of Season 1.
+Booth's military background, position as an FBI agent, and patriotism further add to the tension.
+In "Two Bodies in the Lab" Booth goes against protocol and allows Hodgins to go with him to rescue Brennan — albeit because Hodgins is the only person available to drive him to help Brennan — and their animosity subsides from then on.
 Despite their opposing views, they are on friendly terms, with Hodgins expressing genuine regret when a current investigation exposed a military cover-up as he recognized what their discoveries meant for Booth.
-Hodgins also asked for Booth's advice when he was planning to propose to Angela.
-Most notably, when Agent Perotta — who was officially working with the squints on a case where Booth was a prime suspect and thus unable to serve as the lead investigator — commented that 'her' people had found some recent evidence in the case, Hodgins, along with intern Wendell automatically corrected her statement by saying that the squints were Booth's people.
-After Brennan, Hodgins is the 'squint' who has spent the most time out in the field with Booth – discounting Dr. Camille Saroyan, who had prior experience working in law enforcement before joining the Jeffersonian – occasionally accompanying Booth when investigations require on-site particulate analysis.
+Hodgins also asks for Booth's advice when he is planning to propose to Angela.
+Most notably, when Agent Payton Perotta (Marisa Coughlan) — who was officially working with the Jeffersonian on a case where Booth was a prime suspect and thus unable to serve as the lead investigator — commented that 'her' people had found some recent evidence in the case, Hodgins, along with intern Wendell automatically corrected her statement by saying that the squints were Booth's people.
+After Brennan, Hodgins is the 'squint' who has spent the most time out in the field with Booth — discounting Dr. Camille Saroyan (Tamara Taylor), who had prior experience working in law enforcement before joining the Jeffersonian — occasionally accompanying Booth when investigations require on-site particulate analysis.